smarter-project/home-assistant-demo/README.md

 This will change the state of all the devices every 5 seconds (some randomness is used to decide whether to change the state of any particular sensor).

+Alternatively, the script can be run inside the data container (thus requiring no extra installation on the host)

+Example invocation:

+``docker exec -it data /data/control/simulate.py --interval 2 --all``